 Visiting Your Crazy Family For Christmas?
 Dysfunctional Families And The Holidays.
 Who doesn’t have a dysfunctional family?
 That’s a rhetorical question.
 Having a “normal” family can be considered dysfunctional.
-But seriously dysfunctional families can be detrimental to emotional well-being and we all know what I’m talking about.
+But seriously, dysfunctional families can be detrimental to emotional well-being and we all know what I’m talking about.
 As a Marriage Counselor, the Holidays present a very stressful time for couples.
-Spending time with in-laws is especially difficult if you “have to spend time” with in-laws.
+Spending time with in-laws is especially difficult if you “have to spend time” with the in-laws.
 I hear the “we always spend time with your family” and “hardly ever spend time with mine.”
 Power struggles tend to come up during the Holidays and they can turn the event and your relationship into a very unhappy situation.

 Tips to get through the obligatory Family Get-Together:

 - First of all, you don’t need anyone’s permission to say, “NO, I prefer not to go”.

 - To avoid power struggles it’s perfectly fine for each of you to go to your own family’s home for the holidays and enjoy their company without each other.

 - With that being said….be careful about resentments from past holidays.
 Declare an amnesty with whichever family member you are feeling past resentments toward.

 - Avoid the person that bugs you.
 Be gracious with a greeting then stay the heck away from them.
 Don’t even establish eye contact.